 However, the law does not specifically prohibit participating in online gambling.
 It only addresses the issue of online gambling from the operator perspective.
 It is silent on the issue of those who engage in online gambling as mere players.
-While online gambling operations cannot operate within state boundaries legally, there are multiple legally licensed Indiana online gambling sites which are regulated and located outside of the United States.
+While online gambling operations cannot operate within state boundaries legally, there are multiple legally licensed Indiana online gambling sites that are regulated and located outside of the United States.
 These sites span a range of gambling venues, including Indiana online casinos, poker rooms and sports betting sites accepting Indiana players.

 Definition of Gambling According To Indiana Gambling Laws